FAQ list for LCD driver libraries

 Yes, the LCD-driver library can be used both when the LCD-controller bus is connected to an external processor bus (using 8080 or 6800 bus mode) and when the LCD-display controller bus is connected to processor I/O ports (single-chip mode).
 Selection between the two access modes is done with a compiler switch.

-When LCD controller is connected to an external processor bus the LCD controller registers is accessed directly.
+When LCD controller is connected to an external processor bus, the LCD controller registers are accessed directly.
 The LCD register addresses defined in the SG header file must be modified to fit the actual target hardware.
 (See also the answer above).

 Do I have to reserve interrupts or any on-chip peripherals (e.g., timers) for the display driver?